ondra-vaic/Steering-AI-Documentation/docs/1_getting-started/1_installation.md

 ## 3) Initialize Samples

-After importing the project, you need to mark all `SteeringSystemAsset` as addressable.
+After importing the project, you need to mark all `SteeringSystemAsset` as [`Addressable`](https://docs.unity3d.com/Packages/com.unity.addressables@2.3).

 1) Search for `t:SteeringSystemAsset` in the Project window and select all of them.
-2) In the inspector check `Addressable` on all the assets.
+2) In the inspector check `Addressable` on all t he assets.

 <img src="/img/markAddressable.png" alt="Description of the image"/>
 *Locating all instances of `SteeringSystemAsset`.*